IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -X PUT https://demo.dataverse.org/api/dataverses/root/defaultContributorRole/curator

-Note: You may use "none" as the ``roleAlias``.
+Note: You may use "none" as the ``ROLE_ALIAS``.
 This will prevent a user who creates a dataset from having any role on that dataset.
 It is not recommended for dataverses with human contributors.

 .. _assign-role-on-a-dataverse-api: